-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired thr spent in the financial year (asset-wise details). (a) Date of creation or acquisition of the capital asset(s). (b) Not Applicable (c) Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details). (a) Date of creation or acquisition of the capital asset(s). (b) Amount of CSR spent for creation or acquisition of capital asset. (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
 Not Applicable